Emmotes/ic_spoilers/docs/season_3.md

         }
     }],
     "requirements": "",
-    "description": {"desc": "Increase the effect of $(upgrade_name id) by $(amount)% for each positional formation ability affecting $(source_hero) that comes from a Champion who has no affiliation, stacking multiplicatively."}, "id": 1453,
+    "description": {"desc": "Increases the effect of $(upgrade_name id) by $(amount)% for each positional formation ability affecting $(source_hero) that comes from a Champion who has no affiliation, stacking multiplicatively."}, "id": 1453,
     "flavour_text": "",
     "graphic_id": 0,